 Diners looking for a taste of ancient Egypt in Texas were treated to mystifying magic shows and flashy entertainment at Magic Island, a grand two-storey restaurant along the Southwest Freeway in Houston.
 From 1984 until 2008, the dining spot was known for the gold pharaoh head atop its roof and was decked out in ornate Ancient Egyptian–style furnishings.
 Sadly, when Hurricane Ike hit in 2008, the building caught fire and had to close.
 It stood empty for a decade.

 Before its demise, some of the features of the building included a grand theatre, gold doors, red carpet, an enormous chandelier, murals, hieroglyphics and Egyptian-style mummy statues.
 In 2018, a new owner, neurologist Mohammed Athari, announced plans to restore the 22,000-square-foot (2,044 sqm) property to its former glory.
-There were no updates until March 2024, when new general manager Michael Loneman declared Magic Island would open in the summer of 2024, but that was the last anybody heard of it.
+There were no updates until March 2024, when new general manager Michael Loneman declared Magic Island would open in the summer of 2024, but as yet it remains closed.

 The only restaurant on our list that’s an approved tourist spot, this startling building sits 820 feet (249m) above the Monsanto Forest Park and is an iconic part of Lisbon’s skyline.
 Designed by architect Chaves Costa, the Restaurante Panorâmico de Monsanto was opened in 1968 (although the actual restaurant part of the building didn't open until 1970) to cater for the rising upper classes of the city.
 It had five floors, complete with 270-degree panoramic views.